 Within FLSRA, the Pioneer Express Trail runs from near Nimbus Dam and stretches along the shores of Lake Natoma and Folsom Lake before reaching Auburn State Recreation Area.
-A California Historic Landmark commemorates the origins of the Pioneer Express Trail (historic routes used by miners along the American River) with a historic landmark plaque along the current trail just north of Beals Point.
-The portion of the Pioneer Express Trail from Beals Point to ASRA is part of the 50-mile Western States/Pioneer Express National
+A California Historic Landmark, the Pioneer Express Trail commemorates the travel routes of Gold Rush-era miners along the American River and is acknowledged with a historic landmark plaque along the current trail just north of Beals Point.
+The portion of the Pioneer Express Trail from Beals Point to ASRA is part of the 50-mile Western